 Tracking the troubles

-On April 24, Turnbull publicly acknowledged what had been common knowledge from before the start of his second term in office: The territory was facing a serious Fiscal Year 2003 deficit.
+On April 24, Gov. Charles W. Turnbull publicly acknowledged what had been common knowledge from before the start of his second term in office: The territory was facing a serious Fiscal Year 2003 deficit.

 The governor's package called for a number of new and increased taxes.
-On June 5, the Finance Committee eviscerated the tax-enhancement portion of the package, killing more than $80 million of Turnbull's proposed $95 million in revenues from new and increased taxes.
-But the linchpin of his fiscal recovery plan was the borrowing of another $235 million on the bond market, and that remained to be taken up separately.
+On June 5, the Finance Committee eviscerated the tax enhancement portion of the package, killing more than $80 million of Turnbull's proposed $95 million in revenues from new and increased taxes.
+But the lynchpin of his fiscal recovery plan was the borrowing of another $235 million on the bond market, and that remained to be taken up separately.

 On June 26, the Senate authorized the bond issue.

 On July 2, Donastorg announced that the Finance Committee was going to begin FY 2004 budget hearings the following week with or without the governor's proposed budget.
 And that it did, with department, office and agency heads making their own pitches for funding.
-Most of them, despite the government's fiscal straits and in the face of across-the-board 10-percent reductions imposed by the governor in February, asked for more money than they had been budgeted for FY 2003.
+Most of them, despite the government's fiscal straits and in the face of across-the-board 10 percent reductions imposed by the governor in February, asked for more money than they had been appropriated for FY 2003.